LeonardoMaggiore/PyTwinPeaks/README.md

 ## Batch Runner Notebook: All_maps.ipynb

 The notebook All_maps.ipynb provides an automated pipeline to process multiple weak lensing light-cone maps in batch mode, each stored in separate subfolders (e.g., 00, 01, ..., 255) under a given cosmology directory (e.g., data/LCDM/).
-This notebook is particularly useful when statistical studies on the void population are required, such as for computing ensemble-averaged void size functions or shear profiles.

 It is designed to execute the Tunnel_void_finder.ipynb notebook repeatedly, once for each available light-cone map, without user intervention.
 This batch execution is useful for building statistical samples of voids across many realizations.

-### Key Features
+Key Features:

 -Relative Paths: The notebook uses portable, relative paths so it can be executed from within the notebooks/ directory and still find input and output folders.
 -Cosmology Selection: You can select a cosmological model (e.g., LCDM, fR4, fR5, fR6) by setting the c_run index.